icub-tech-iit/outside-collaborators/README.md

 - teams can be mentioned

-Nonetheless, being a formal member of the organization may give the outside collaborators privileges when it comes down to some specific access policies: for instance, if the [base permissions][2] of the organization is set to "Read" instead of "None", then those collaborators will be able to clone and pull all repositories, private ones included!
+Nonetheless, being a formal member of the organization may give the outside collaborators privileges when it comes down to some specific access policies: for instance, if the [base permissions][2] of the organization is set to `"Read"` instead of `"None"`, then those collaborators will be able to clone and pull all repositories, private ones included!
 Also, keeping the clear intended separation among organization members and outside collaborators is certainly advantageous if we consider that we will prevent outside developers from inheriting future upcoming functionalities that GitHub will design for org members and that can turn out to be disruptive when assigned to non-members.

-A different solution to the problem is to implement an **automation of the handling of outside collaborators** within an organization from a central "dashboard".
+A different solution to the problem is to implement an **automated workflow for handling outside collaborators** within an organization from a central repo "dashboard".

 ## ⚡ How it works
 ### Components and Architecture